Enfield, London: New River

+The New River, built to supply water to London from Hertfordshire, runs through the heart of Enfield.
+A unique feature in the town centre is the Enfield Loop, which was cut off from the main route of the New River in 1926 after major straightening works.
+The Enfield Loop, although redundant, has been retained for its ornamental value and continues to be maintained by Enfield Council.
+A public footpath follows the loop for most of its length, except for when it passes through the playing fields of Enfield Grammar School.
+It ends at Town Park, which is the last remaining public open space of Enfield Old Park.

 Hothouses

 Enfield was the location of some of the earliest successful hothouses, developed by Dr Robert Uvedale (1642–1722), headmaster both of Enfield Grammar School and of the Palace School.
 He was a Cambridge scholar and renowned horticulturalist; George Simonds Boulger writes of Uvedale in the Dictionary of National Biography, 1885–1900, Volume 58:

 As a horticulturist Uvedale earned a reputation for his skill in cultivating exotics, being one of the earliest possessors of hothouses in England.
 In an Account of Several Gardens Near London written by J. Gibson in 1691 (Archæologia, 1794, xii.
 188), the writer says: "Dr. Uvedale of Enfield is a great lover of plants, and, having an extraordinary art in managing them, is become master of the greatest and choicest collection of exotic greens that is perhaps anywhere in this land.
 His greens take up six or seven houses or roomsteads.
 His orange-trees and largest myrtles fill up his biggest house, and ... those more nice and curious plants that need closer keeping are in warmer rooms, and some of them stoved when he thinks fit.
 His flowers are choice, his stock numerous, and his culture of them very methodical and curious."